The 12-Piece Travel Wardrobe Capsule

 I find that a ratio of two tops to one bottom works best for me.
 I use the concept of “tabletop dressing,” keeping the bottom separates simple and using the tops to add interest and variety.
 I find straight leg pants that can be cuffed to be the most versatile cut.

-- I’ve included a skirt here as many of you have mentioned you tend to wear and pack them.
-This one isn’t too full, so works with the tops.
+- I’ve included a skirt in this capsule as many of you have mentioned you tend to wear and pack them.
+This one isn’t too full, so should work with most of the tops.

 - Some don’t like to travel with jeans, but I do.
 I find non-distressed styles are appropriate in most places, and are easy to style.
 If weather will be warmer, you may find a slightly relaxed cut that allows some air circulation is more comfortable than skinnies.

-- I always include a pair of black knit pants, either ponte knit in cooler seasons, or stretch crepe when it’s warmer.
+- I’ll usually include a pair of knit pants, either ponte knit in cooler seasons, or stretch crepe when it’s warmer.
 (During seasons when temperatures fluctuate, I’ll often pack both.)

 - A pair of soft trousers.
-For this wardrobe, I’ve chosen a taupe/grey color which adds some lightness to travel outfits, but won’t show dirt quite as quickly as white.
+For this wardrobe capsule, I’ve chosen grey chinos, which add some lightness to travel outfits, but won’t show dirt quite as quickly as white.
 Navy would also be good choice.

 To get the most out of your travel wardrobe, look for tops that layer well.
 This is key to a creating a travel wardrobe that accommodates a wide range of temperatures.
 Avoid or limit oversized and bulky tops.
 You’ll want to adjust the weight of your tops based on the forecast at your destination(s), but it’s a good idea to allow for temperatures either 20F/6C above or 20F/6C below averages.

-- I’ve included three tees in various weights and styles.
+- I’ve included two tees and two blouses, but you can adjust based on your preferences.
 One thing I’ve finally figured out is that when temperatures are too warm to layer, tops with color or pattern add a bit of visual interest and help the outfit look more “finished.”

-- I’ve included two sweaters.
+- I’ve included three sweaters.
 One cardigan that can be worn either open as a top layer or buttoned up as a mid-layer.
-One pullover, which should be able to layer over the tees and shirt.
+Two pullovers, which should be able to layer over the tees and shirts.
+Merino wool is an excellent choice for most travel, as it’s lightweight, comfortable in a range of temperatures, and doesn’t pick up odors.
+I usually pack at least one cashmere sweater during the Spring in case of chillier days.

 - A lightweight blazer or jacket can add some structure and/or visual interest.
-This one (also available in Plus) would fit underneath a raincoat or other outerwear if needed.
+This one (similar) would fit underneath a raincoat or other outerwear if needed.

 - I always pack a few silk tanks and camisoles, and wear daily underneath my tops.
 They insulate and (I believe) help keep my tops and sweaters fresher longer.
 I can rinse out or hand wash in the sink, and they hang dry overnight.